SethVandebrooke/UION/README.md

 //Renders: <div id="mydiv"></div>
 ```

-The only preset attribute besides COMPONENT is text.
+The only preset attributes besides COMPONENT are "text" and "children".
 Text allows you to define the innerHTML or "text content" of an element.
 ```js
 {